Navideck/BT-Cam/blog/btcam-3.3.0-wedding-concert-event-videography.md

 readingTime: 6
 ---

-# BT Cam 3.3.0: The Ultimate Multi-Camera App for Weddings and Ceremonies

 Managing multiple cameras during **weddings, or ceremonies** is no easy task.
 You’re trying to capture every angle, ensure everything is recording, and avoid technical mishaps—all while staying invisible in the moment.

 **BT Cam 3.3.0** changes that.